gatsbyjs/gatsby/docs/blog/2019-08-13-Localised-strings-from-Kentico-Cloud-GatsbyJS-GraphQL/index.md

 One thing to remember at this point is that if you want to use similar text (or simply give yourself a starting point) in the destination culture to your original culture, then you can use the [Copy from language](https://docs.kenticocloud.com/tutorials/write-and-collaborate/create-multilingual-content/translating-content-items#a-translating-a-content-item) option once you have switched over to the new culture.

-## Using GatsbyJS and GraphQL to retrieve the localized content
+## Using Gatsby and GraphQL to retrieve the localized content

 Now we have the localized string Content Types and Content Items created in Kentico Cloud, the next step is to retrieve the content.
-I'm using the awesome and very popular static site generator [GatsbyJS](/) with [GraphQL](https://graphql.org/), a query language for your API.
+I'm using the awesome and very popular static site generator [Gatsby](/) with [GraphQL](https://graphql.org/), a query language for your API.

 _(Another assumption for you...
-We’re assuming you have GatsbyJS + GraphQL set up for your project.
-If not, you can find a starting point here, [GatsbyJS sourcing from Kentico Cloud](/docs/sourcing-from-kentico-cloud/).)_
+We’re assuming you have Gatsby + GraphQL set up for your project.
+If not, you can find a starting point here, [Gatsby sourcing from Kentico Cloud](/docs/sourcing-from-kentico-cloud/).)_

 With your content items in Kentico Cloud, you should be able to see them when you conduct a GraphQL query.

-Here is an example of the GraphQL query you will use to retrieve the ID and CodeName for the Content Items from Kentico Cloud using GatsbyJS.
+Here is an example of the GraphQL query you will use to retrieve the ID and CodeName for the Content Items from Kentico Cloud using Gatsby.
 Think of this as the 'key' you would need to retrieve the 'value'.
 You can see the 'codename' and 'id' as potential options that you could use in the below GraphQL query.
 ![A view of the GraphiQL preview of retrieving language nodes](images/GraphiQL-retrieve-lang-nodes.png)

 You can retrieve all localization strings using the following GraphQL query.